Disease surveillance and control

 How to report screw-worm fly maggots

-To report the maggots contact your local livestock biosecurity officer at Animal Biosecurity.
+To report the maggots contact your local livestock biosecurity officer.
 If you suspect any of your animals have screw-worm fly you can call the national emergency disease watch hotline on 1800 675 888.

 If you find maggots you should follow the instructions on the collection and transportation of screw-worm fly maggots fact sheet .